Thinking, Fast and Slow · Daniel Kahneman

 Why it matters

-From medical tests to hiring to fearing rare dangers, we let a compelling description override the actual odds — and the base rate often matters far more than the story, so ignoring it produces confidently wrong judgments.
+From medical tests to hiring to rare fears, we let a vivid story override the actual odds — but the base rate usually matters more than the story, so ignoring it makes us confidently wrong.

 A common misreading